Trauma-Informed Individual Therapy

 Therapy for Anxiety

-I use a mind-body approach including somatic and cognitive approaches to help you understand the role these anxious parts of you play, develop tools to soothe your body when anxiety comes up, and regain a sense of agency when anxious thoughts take over.
+In our work together, I use a mind-body approach drawing on both somatic and cognitive techniques to help you understand the anxious parts of yourself, build tools to regulate your body when anxiety rises, and restore your sense of agency when anxious thoughts take hold.

-I support individuals who feel trapped by their worries and thoughts of worst-case scenarios, helping them find a path to confidence, peace, and joy.
+I work with individuals who feel trapped by worry and worst-case thinking, supporting them in finding their way to confidence, peace, and joy.

 New Jersey relationship Anxiety Therapy